jatufin/birdnest/README.md

 ## Testing

-Unit tests can be found in the `tests` directory.
+Unit tests can be found in the `src/tests` directory.
 They can be executed from the project root directory with following command:
 ```
 $ python3 -m unittest
 ```